loda-lang/loda-programs/programs/oeis/list2.md

 * [A211958](http://oeis.org/A211958) ([L11 program](A211958.asm)): Number of lower triangular n X n arrays colored with integers 0 upwards introduced in row major order, with no element equal to any diagonal or antidiagonal neighbor, and containing the value n(n+1)/2-2.
 * [A212012](http://oeis.org/A212012) ([L11 program](A212012.asm)): Triangle read by rows in which row n lists the number of states of the subshells of the n-th shell of the nuclear shell model ordered by energy level in increasing order.
 * [A212031](http://oeis.org/A212031) ([L12 program](A212031.asm)): Number of lower triangular n X n arrays colored with integers 0 upwards introduced in row major order, with no element equal to any element at a city block distance of two, and containing the value n(n+1)/2-2.
+* [A212039](http://oeis.org/A212039) ([L13 program](A212039.asm)): Number of lower triangular n X n arrays colored with integers 0 upwards introduced in row major order, with no element equal to any element within a city block distance of two, and containing the value n(n+1)/2-2.
 * [A212133](http://oeis.org/A212133) ([L08 program](A212133.asm)): Number of (w,x,y,z) with all terms in {1,...,n} and median=mean.
 * [A212135](http://oeis.org/A212135) ([L12 program](A212135.asm)): Number of (w,x,y,z) with all terms in {1,...,n} and median<mean.
 * [A212160](http://oeis.org/A212160) ([L10 program](A212160.asm)): Numbers congruent to 2 or 10 modulo 13.